I am most interested in a long-term, committed relationship. Feel free to ask questions of me, should you feel so inclined.

 Now what did that have to do with what I'm really good at?!
 Perhaps I'm really good at recognizing my own character flaws...

-Once you have finished laughing at me, I will explain.
+Once you have finished laughing, let me explain.
 My eyes are actually normal (average?) in size, but because I have very poor vision, I wear eyeglasses with a strong prescription.
-To look at me head-on is to look at a beady-eyed man!
+To look at me head-on is to look at a beady-eyed man! :)

 Usually by this time I've noticed their puzzled looks, and I smile, lift up my glasses so they can see my myopic eyes unaltered by the high-powered lenses, and say, "See?
 My eyes are really normal-sized."
 Some of the kids actually appear relieved at this point! :)